 Throughout the year you have the opportunity to meet us and learn more about Tilburg University and the programs that we offer.
 You can take part in various types of events: on-campus, abroad or online.

-Get to know Tilburg University - Live Webinar for Bachelor's programs
+Get to know Tilburg University - Orientation Webinar for Bachelor's programs

-Admission and Application - Live webinar for Bachelor's programs
+Application and Admission - Webinar for Bachelor's programs

 All information in one brochure

 Download one clear package with information about: program content, admission requirements, career prospects, housing and immigration matters, and much more.

 Are you and International Sociology a match?
 If you...